Div (mythology): Sufi Literature

 The term div was still widely used in the adab literature for personifications of vices.
-They represent the evil urges of the stage to the al-nafs al-ammarah in Sufism.
-As the sensual soul, they oppose the divine spirit, a motif often reflected in the figure of a div and the prophet Solomon.
+They represent the evil urges of the stage to the al-nafs al-ammarah.

+As the sensual soul, they oppose the divine spirit, a motif the authors derived from the story of the Quranic prophet Solomon and his subjugation of demons.

 Attar of Nishapur writes: "If you bind the div, you will set out for the royal pavilion with Solomon" and "You have no command over your self's kingdom [body and mind], for in your case the div is in the place of Solomon".